emacadie/java-concurrency/java/src/main/java/info/shelfunit/concurrency/venkatsbook/ch008/README.md

 The directory typed01/ is next.

 The directory typed02/ is next.
+I was kind of tired of refactoring all of this stuff by this point.

-gpars/
+The directory transactors/ is next.

-PrintResult.java
+Last is gpars/.

-transactors/
+PrintResult.java is used for returning results from actors.

 It looks like that for Akka actors that one of the arguments to the tell method to send a message is the instance itself.
 For some reason, that seems a bit odd to me.
 I do not like littering the onReceive method with a lot of if (message instanceOf XXX) statements.
 I like the way GPars DynamicDispatchActor classes can overload the onMessage method.
 It is not quite as idiomatic as the loop { react { } } closures in DefaultActor.
 But nested closures can get pretty deep.